matthewpersico/personal/README-GHE.md

 * Execute

 ```
-git branch --sync machine-branch
+ghe-to-gh machine-branch
 ```

-The command will refresh local and remote branches and then propagate the changes on the specified branch to all the others.
-This will update GHE and GitHub.
+The command will refresh local and remote branches and then propagate the changes on the specified branch to all the others on "origin" and to the gh-machine-branch branch on GitHub.
+It is up to you to then sync branches on GitHub separately.

 ## Retrieving GitHub changes

-We are assuming that all changes on GitHub are in the `gh-main` branch.
+We are assuming that all changes on GitHub are in the `gh-machine-branch` branch.

 ### Sync